Ryuzaki-MrL/OldSNES/USAGE.txt

 - Select the first file and click Import.
 - Navigate to the output folder, then to the game's folder, and select USA_EN2.png.
 - Select the next file and click Import.
-- Select EUR_EN3.png or USA_EN3.png, depending on the select banner's region.
+- Select EUR_EN3.png or USA_EN3.png, depending on the selected banner's region.
-- Repeat for every other region you want.
+- Repeat for every other region if you want.
 - Save your changes then exit Ohana3DS.

 CUSTOM BORDERS AND CONFIG OVERRIDE (OPTIONAL):